dedoc/scramble/docs/how-it-works.md

 title: How it works
 weight: 2
 ---
+The package uses static code analysis and existing Laravel conventions to generate API documentation without forcing you to write annotations.
+Annotations are still useful where you want to add some descriptions, or you see that Scramble cannot infer types fully – you can help it as well.

-The package heavily relies on the existing Laravel conventions and uses them, so it can generate most of the documentation correctly without your help.
-Here is a brief description of how the docs is generated.
+Here is a brief description of how the docs are generated.

 ## Requests
 To generate docs for the requests, Scramble analyzes the rules used for validation of the request and route parameters.
 It can easily extract rules from `FormRequest` classes by looking at `rules` method.